Clara Harrison Stranahan

 Clara Harrison Stranahan (Harrison; pen name, C. H. Stranahan; April 9, 1831 – January 22, 1905) was an American author and the founder of Barnard College.
 Long identified with the higher education of women in the United States, she was at one time called "the best educated woman in the United States."
 She taught in Troy, Ohio and in Brooklyn, New York, and donated to University of Michigan as a memorial of her father, Seth Harrison.
 Stranahan was a founder and a trustee of Barnard College.
 She was a frequent contributor to magazines and other periodicals, and was the author of a work upon French painting.
 Stranahan was vice-president of the Emma Willard Association, composed of alumnae of the Troy Female Seminary, and a member of the Daughters of the American Revolution.

 Early life and education

 Clara Cornelia Harrison was born in Westfield, Massachusetts, April 9, 1831.
-Descended of an old New England family, her parents were Seth and Letia (Viets) Stranahan.
+Descended of an old New England family, her parents were Seth and Letia (Viets) Harrison.
 In her early childhood, her father took his family to northern Ohio for a period of five years, from 1836 to 1841, and there his children had the benefit of the excellent schools of that region.
 Stranahan afterwards received the advantages of the personal influence of both Mary Lyon and Emma Willard in her education, spending one year in Mount Holyoke Seminary (1849), going thereafter to the Troy Female Seminary, where she completed the higher course of study instituted by Mrs. Willard.